 Kinesiology is an academic discipline which involves the study of physical activity and its impact on health, society, and quality of life.
 Students completing the Associate in Arts in Kinesiology for Transfer degree will be provided with an integrated approach to the field that includes the biological, psychological, and social-humanistic perspectives.
-Completing the 22-27 units in the major area, along with the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements to total 60 transferable units with a minimum grade point average of 2.0 and a C or better in all classes assigned to the major will satisfy the requirements for transfer into corresponding departments at CSUs.
+The Associate in Arts in Kinesiology for Transfer is designed to prepare students for a seamless transfer into the CSU system to complete a baccalaureate degree in Kinesiology or similar major.
 Priority admission with junior status to the CSU system will be granted.
 Students completing this degree are exempt from Mendocino College Institutional Requirements.
-Please check with a counselor for more specific transfer information.